-Before talking about the process of motivation, it is important to know what is motivation?
-The behavior of an individual is directed towards some goals by an inner drive which is called motivation.
-In fact the human behavior is energized, directed & sustained by the process of motivation.
+Before this we talk about the motivation process, it is important to know what is motivation?
+The behavior of an individual is directed towards some goals by an inner drive is called motivation and the process that allow us to motivate people to do some specific job is called the process of motivation.
+In fact the human behavior is energized, directed & sustained by the motivation Process.
 In the area of HRM the motivation is defined as the desire of an employee to perform his job in an excellent way or to exercise the full potential for performing the tasks assigned to the employee.
 The main characteristic of motivation is that it guides the human behavior towards objectives.

 Motivation is important in acquisition & retaining of employees.
 The employees are linked with the organizational objectives through the glue of motivational tools.
 In addition to this, the creativity & performance of the employees are also enhanced through the motivational factor.